Emualluig/Phonemote/README.md

 PhonemoteMobile scans the QR code and this connects Mobile to Desktop.

 PhonemoteMobile can now control the PowerPoint presentation.

-### Short Term TODO
- - [ ] More Stable Connection
- - [ ] More Stable PowerPoint Interop (It sometimes crashes on opening new presentations and other events)
- - [ ] More PowerPoint Controls on PhonemoteMobile
- - [ ] Better communication of commands between Mobile and Desktop
- - [ ] Better ability to select between multiple PowerPoints
- - [ ] Better GUIs
- - [ ] Documentation and Comments

-### Long Term TODO
- - [ ] Display Available Interop on PhonemoteDesktop
- - [ ] More Interops
- - [ ] Better GUIs
- - [ ] Documentation and Comments

 ### Requirements: